Coventry Telegraph People's Choice Awards

 The Book Is Out!

-Actually two books in one, Articles In Sound is a fascinating history of Coventry and Warwickshire music, as defined through a fascinating tapestry of 50 objects; when opened at the other end, the book provides a clear, concise and up-to-date guide to the museum, its displays and exhibition areas.
+Actually two books in one, Articles In Sound is a fascinating history of Coventry and Warwickshire music, as defined through a tapestry of 50 objects; when opened at the other end, the book provides a clear, concise and up-to-date guide to the museum, its displays and exhibition areas.

 Our Webmaster writes: